-The Ambit 2 includes a compass function with adjustable declination.
+The Suunto Ambit2 Black GPS and Heart Rate Monitor Watch includes a compass function with adjustable declination.
 What truly sets apart the compass feature of this unit, however, is the 3D compass technology.
 With a traditional compass, the compass needs to be held at a level orientation to get an accurate reading but Suunto’s 3D compass automatically compensates for the angle of the wrist to provide accurate compass readings in situations where other watches simply cannot.

 A thermometer is also included that has a range of -5°F to 140°F. Unfortunately, the watch must be taken off the wrist long enough for body heat to dissipate before an accurate temperature reading can be obtained.